akashnits/akashnits/README.md

 ## 🔭 What I'm Working On

-- Currently working as Backend engineer at Khoros.
+- Currently working as Software engineer at Lantern.
 - Exploring new technologies and frameworks to enhance my skills.

 ## 🌱 What I'm Learning